-The Long Island Music Hall of Fame Receives Grant Funding to Attend “Museums Mean Business” Conference
+The Long Island Music and Entertainment Hall of Fame Receives Grant Funding to Attend “Museums Mean Business” Conference

 The grant from the New York State Council on the Arts, a state agency, and administered by the Museum Association of New York, allowed Jankowski to participate in training sessions and workshops as well as share information about the addition of our future museum to the extensive network of museums throughout New York State.

 This grant, as part of a series of travel grants, is offered to help museums and historical societies to strengthen and develop their institutions and work with their communities.
 These grants, administered by the Museum Association of New York (MANY) are also designed to make it easy for organizations to access professional help and improve their institutions.
 To learn more about these grant programs, eligibility requirements and deadlines, visit the Museum Association of New York’s website at www.manyonline.org or contact MANY by email at firstname.lastname@example.org and by phone at 518-273-3400.